wesselvdv/pgbouncer/doc/config.md

 ## Authentication settings

-PgBouncer handles its own client authentication and has its own database of users.
+pg_ddm handles its own client authentication and has its own database of users.
 These settings control this.

 ### auth_type